Church and Burials

 This is the universal body of all who truly believe in Christ — across nations, tribes, and generations.

-• Christ is the Head.
+- Christ is the Head.

-• Believers are the members.
+- Believers are the members.

+The essence of belonging to this global church is eternal.
 God is building a people for Himself.
-One day Christ will return.
-Those who belong to Him will share in His kingdom.
-As seen in the parables, faithfulness now results in responsibility then.
+One day Christ will return and those who belong to Him will share in His kingdom.
+As seen in the parables that Jesus shared, faithfulness now leads to responsibilities then.

-B. The Local Church (The Fellowship of Believers)
+B. The Local Church (The Fellowship of Believers).

 This is the visible, earthly expression of the global church.
+You can clearly see this in how Paul addresses his letters.
+Paul writes to:

-* The church in Ephesus
+- The church in Ephesus

-* The church in Thessalonica
+- The church in Thessalonica

-* The church in Galatia
+- The church in Galatia

 These were local gatherings — communities of believers walking together.
 The purpose of belonging to a local church is discipleship and equipping.

-• You are not saved to sit.
+- You are not saved to sit.

-• You are saved to serve.
+- You are saved to serve.

 3. What About Burial?
 Why Does the Church Get Involved?

-Now we come to the sensitive part.
+Now we come to the sensitive matter.

 In the Old Testament, burial laws were largely connected to cleanliness and community health.
 When a body died, it had to be handled properly for hygiene and order.
+Respect was accorded to the departed based on their level in society when they were alive, and this could be seen based on how they were buried.
+Kings were buried differently from subjects.

 In Acts 5, when Ananias and Sapphira died, young men carried and buried them without ceremony.
 There was no elaborate religious ritual recorded.
+This tells us something important: Burial logistics are community and civil responsibilities not Church.

 So Why Does the Church Participate?